RuleWorld/bionetgen/README.md

 ### Windows

-Compiling under Windows:
+If you have Windows, try Strawberry Perl, (see http://strawberryperl.com/).
+Perl is also available for Windows users within the Cygwin environment.

 Make sure Cygwin used is for the appropriate Windows architecture (32/64 bit).
 Make sure Cygwin has developer tools installed (Select Devel when installing Cygwin).
-Extract folders 'cvode-2.6.0' and 'muparser_v2_2_4' to <bngpath>\Network3 from
-archives in <bngpath>\libsource.
-In the Cygwin terminal:
+Extract folders `cvode-2.6.0` and `muparser_v2_2_4` to `<bngpath>\Network3` from archives in `<bngpath>\libsource`.
+In the Cygwin
+terminal:

     cd <bngpath>\Network3
     autoreconf --no-recursive --install